-With their advisor’s approval, students from all undergraduate majors including Computer Science, Hospitality Management, Information Systems and Biostatistics may apply to the Accelerated Degree Pathway MS in Data Science.
+With their advisor’s approval, students from all undergraduate majors including Computer Science, Information Technology, Information Systems, and Biostatistics may apply to the Data Science Accelerated Degree Pathway.
 If accepted, students will be allowed to take up to 12 credits of graduate data science courses which will apply towards both their undergraduate degree requirements and the master’s degree program in data science.

-Students interested in pursuing the Accelerated Degree Pathway MS in Data Science should first consult with the Graduate Program Advisor to obtain the supplemental application form.
-This form must be filled out with the assistance of the student’s undergraduate advisor.
-It is used to ensure that the student has the appropriate number of credits to be eligible for the combined program.
-Students should then return the required documents to the Graduate Program Advisor to be submitted for review and processing.
+Students interested in pursuing the Data Science Accelerated Degree Pathway should first consult with the Graduate Program Advisor.
+Students can submit the application online by logging into your MyFIU student portal and selecting the Admission Tile, then selecting the Accelerated Pathways App.
 Students selected for admission will be notified via email.
 Students should not begin taking graduate-level courses until they have been formally notified of their acceptance and their admission term has begun.

 Current enrollment in an approved bachelor’s degree program at FIU.